 Even though my list contains 51 titles, there are still titles that I consider to be good, clever and creative, but if I should have listed them all, this list would have taken forever to write.
 Also, if you miss a title, which you surely do, rush down to the comments field and share your favorite movie titles, with the rest of us!

-Now, test your knowledge of horror villains by taking my quiz here!
+Now, test your knowledge of horror villains by taking the quiz here!